Brad-Hammond/Fast-Fingers/README.md

 - There is a timer at the top of the screen which starts once the first character is typed, this timer goes on until the quote is correctly typed.
 - When the user gets a letter correct, it is coloured in green - when it is incorrect, it is coloured in red.
-- There are mistake, CPM, and WPM counters along the bottom of the white area which accuratley count each score.
+- There are mistake, CPM, and WPM counters along the bottom of the white area which accuratley counts each score.
 - There is a try again button which refreshes the text-area, all counters and brings forward a new quote.

 ![Typing Test Page](assets/readmeimages/typingTestPage.png)